Lynne Riley: Political career

 Riley was a member of the state House from the 50th district from 2011 to 2014.
 Riley's seat was a safe Republican district in north Fulton County; her only contested election for the seat was in 2010, when she won with 70% of the vote.
 While in the House, Riley was an ally of Republican Governor Nathan Deal and one of his chief supporters within the state legislature; she held the position of Governor's Floor Leader.
 She was also a member of the House's tax-writing committee.

 In November 2014, Riley resigned from the state House after Deal appointed her to the position of commissioner of the Georgia Department of Revenue, effective January 11, 2015.
 Riley succeeded Douglas MacGinnitie as commissioner.
 Riley left the Department of Revenue in mid-2019 to accept an appointment from Republican Governor Brian Kemp to the post of Treasurer of Georgia.
+Riley was appointed by Governor Brian Kemp to serve as President of the Georgia Student Finance Commission on July 16, 2020.

 Riley lives in Johns Creek, Georgia.